 Cecelia Huynh, Director of Finance and Support Services, manages financial planning, budgeting, rate setting, accounting, and support services.
 Ms. Huynh has been working in the Water Bureau since 1990.
 She joined the Finance & Support Services Group in 2002 as the budget manager, then served as the finance manager beginning in 2008, and was appointed as the finance director in 2012.
 Ms. Huynh has a Bachelor of Science degree in Finance and Management from Portland State University, Oregon.

 Kathryn Koch, Director of Customer Services, is responsible for the overall management of customer services including account services, billing and collection, quality assurance, meter reading, meter maintenance and repair, and data processing.
 Ms. Koch joined the Bureau in 1990.
-She serves as a member of the National American Water Works Association Customer Service Committee, the Pacific Northwest Customer Service Committee and is founding member and board member of the nationwide Water Customer Care Forum.
+She serves as a member of the National American Water Works Association Customer Service Committee, the Pacific Northwest Customer Service Committee and is founding member and board member of the international Water Customer Care Forum.
 Ms. Koch holds a Bachelor of Arts degree in English Literature from Pacific University in Forest Grove, Oregon.
+Ms. Koch has received the AWWA Pacific NW Section Heart and Soul Award and the AWWA National Management and Leadership Division Exceptional Service Award.

 Ty Kovatch, Director of Maintenance and Construction, is responsible for overall management of maintenance, construction and support functions, including repair and maintenance of the distribution system, maintenance management system, purchasing and stores operation, fleet, and apprentice programs.
 Mr. Kovatch joined the City of Portland in 2002 where he served as Chief of Staff to Commissioner Randy Leonard, who has overseen the Portland Water Bureau since 2005.
 Mr. Kovatch also served as Interim Director of Portland’s construction and land use permitting Bureau of Development Services, and joined the Portland Water Bureau in 2012.
 He has a Bachelor of Arts in Political Science from Pacific University.

-Chris Wanner, Director of Operations, is responsible for management of operations and maintenance of surface and groundwater supplies, including treatment, transmission, storage, distribution, pump stations and tanks, system analysis, and the SCADA system.
-Since 1984, Mr. Wanner has held various Bureau positions.
-He has State of Oregon certifications at the highest levels for both Water Distribution (WD4) and Water Treatment (WT4) and is a veteran of the United States Army.
-He has Associate degrees in Computer Technologies and Electronic Engineering from Portland Community College and maintains a State of Oregon electrical license.
-Mr. Wanner has also been assigned to various capacities in the Bureau's ICS including Operations and Incident Commander.
+Chris Wanner, Director of Operations, is responsible for management of operations and maintenance of the Bull Run and groundwater supply systems, including treatment, compliance, water quality, laboratory analyses, transmission, terminal storage, pump stations and tanks, system analysis, and the SCADA system.
+He has State of Oregon certifications at the highest levels for both Water Distribution (WD4) and Water Treatment (WT4) and is the bureau’s Direct Responsible Charge for compliance.
+He is a veteran Non-Commissioned Officer with the US Army and maintains his State of Oregon electrical license.
+Mr. Wanner has been the Incident Commander on multiple large scale events and is the current vice-chair of ORWARN.
 Mr. Wanner was appointed as Director of Operations in 2005.